The file list

 You can always show/hide the list by pressing

-Note that this shortcut has no effect if you are using the expanded display mode of the sidebar.
+Note that this shortcut has no effect if you are using the extended display mode of the sidebar.
 See the Settings page for more on this.

 The file list shows you all directories and files inside the directory that is currently selected in the tree view, but not like a normal file browser: the file list treats all subdirectories as equals, and shows you all of them one after another!
 Therefore you don't need to traverse further into the directory tree to reach buried directories.

-If snippets are not visible, both directories and files will be shown as one-liner.
-Yet, if you activate the snippets, you will see additional information: directories will show you the amount of children they have — separated by type.
-The files, on the other hand, always show you their last modification date.
-If a file contains an ID, it will be displayed next.
-And if a file contains tags, the number will be shown after that.
-If you hover over the number of tags, you can see a small tooltip that shows you all tags that are in the file.
+If snippets are not visible, both directories and files will be shown as one-liners.
+If you activate the snippets, you will see additional information: directories will show you the amount of children they have.
+The files, on the other hand, show their last modification date.
+If they contain an ID or tags, this information will be displayed after the modification date.
+Hovering over the tag counter, you can see a small tooltip that shows you all tags that are in the file.

 You can toggle the snippets via the View-menu or by pressing

 If you want to sort directories, you can do this from within the file list.
 Simply move the mouse over any directory and two indicators will appear showing you the current state of sorting.
-Click on the first (with an arrow from A to Z) to toggle the sorting by name ascending or descending.
-The second toggles the sorting chronologically ascending or descending.
+Click on the first (with an arrow from A to Z) to toggle the sorting by name.
+The second toggles the sorting by the last modification time.
 Subdirectories will not be sorted this way — only files.

 Also you can traverse the directory tree by clicking on the directories.
 A simple click will select the directory, while an